 - Sum types (discriminated unions/case classes/enums)

-- This type system is quite sophisticated/complex, but if you're working in a language or style that can't handle that kind of type complexity, the binding generators will get it out of the way, because type checks can (and usually need to) be done at runtime, so your language doesn't need to understand the types to benefit here.
-Indeed, currently, no widely used programming language supports all of the features of the type system, but it seems so far that this is fine, binding generators/codegen/macros have always been able to represent the data pretty smoothly in the host language.
+- If you're working in a language or style that can't handle that kind of type complexity, the binding generators will get it out of the way, because type checks can (and usually need to) be done at runtime, so your language doesn't need to understand the types to benefit here.
+Indeed, currently, no widely used programming language could support all of the features of the type system, but it seems so far that this is unproblematic, binding generators/codegen/macros have always been able to represent the data pretty smoothly in the host language.